$799 USD

 If you do not pass, you can try again as many times as you need to in order to complete the exercises.
 The training will not lock you out if you fail.

-Will I get the official FSVP Certificate?
+Will I get the official FSVP Certificate and does it Expire?

 Yes.
 And the certificate is recognized by the FDA, so if the FDA or a 3rd party audits your facility, they will recognize your certificate and know that you have been trained on the FSVP rule.